SagTheo/First-project/README.md

 This is my very first project

---> Make a french version of the app(toggle button?)
+--> Make a french version of the app - done

 Difficulties encountered: